kent-ko/kent-ko/README.md

   - Speaking or writing about frontend development, testing strategies, and developer workflows.

  Let’s build great digital experiences together.
-> Connect with me and drop a message on [LinkedIn](https://www.linkedin.com/in/ken-kipkorir/) or email me at kenkorir.ko@gmail.com.
+> Connect with me or drop a message on [LinkedIn](https://www.linkedin.com/in/ken-kipkorir/) or email me at kenkorir.ko@gmail.com.

 ## 🌱 I'm currently learning
 - Advanced animation techniques